From the author of the magnificent, award-winning novels GILEAD and HOME comes this, a collection of wonderful, heart-warming essays about reading.

 Of Marilynne Robinson, Michael Arditti said that there is 'no contemporary novelist whose work I would rather read'.
 However she is not only a writer of sharp, subtly moving prose, but also a rigorous thinker and incisive essayist.
 In this luminous new collection she returns to the themes which have preoccupied her bestselling novels: the place literature has in life, the role of faith in modern living, the contradictions inherent in human nature.
 Clear-eyed and forceful as ever, Robinson demonstrates once again why she is regarded as one of our best-loved writers.

-Marilynne Robinson, author of Housekeeping, Gilead, Home, Lila and Jack, is the winner of the Pulitzer Prize for fiction, the National Book Critics Circle Award, the Orange Prize for fiction and she has twice been nominated for the International Booker Prize.
+Marilynne Robinson, author of Housekeeping, Gilead, Home, Lila and Jack, is the winner of the Hemingway PEN award, the Pulitzer Prize for Fiction, the National Book Critics Circle Award, the Women's Prize for Fiction and has twice been nominated for the International Booker Prize.
 She has also published six volumes of essays.
 In 2012 she was awarded the National Humanities Medal by President Obama and in 2016 she was given The Library of Congress Prize for American Fiction and was one of Time magazine's list of 100 most influential people.
 She lives in Iowa.